 - This is a great opportunity for an urban community garden

-- Raised beds are the best idea in abandoned lots due to possible soil contamination
+- Raised beds are a smart idea in abandoned lots due to probable soil contamination

 Watch more about planning your garden here: